pbuehler/documentation/docs/tutorials/dataSelection.md

 <a name="btask"></a>
 ### BTask

 In BTask a couple of filters are defined.
 One of them (posZfilter) acts on collisions, the others on tracks.
+Note, that Filters is defined in namespace o2::framework::expressions.

 ```cpp